 I was late to class, the anxiety crept down my shoulders and into my gut.
 If I hadn’t already unloaded the docks, I would have blown chunks outside the lecture hall.
 I took a deep breath, contemplating going in or hiding out here till the class ended.
 That would not allow me to present for his lecture.
 I had never been late to Professor Simms’ class, but surely he wouldn’t make a big deal out of it.

 A young man with cropped hair and veneer-like teeth, two rows behind me answered, “Love.”
-I took off my hoodie as the lecture was warm.
+I took off my hoodie.

 “Ahh, yes.
 Love.
 It is as fascinating as it is complex.
 Particularly, romantic love seems to be a beautiful mystery we find hard to explain.”
-Professor Simms sits on his desk and presses a button which changes the projected slide, “Yet psychologists have a lot to say about and why we fall in love.
+Professor Simms sat on his desk and pressed a button which changed the projected slide, “Yet psychologists have a lot to say about how and why we fall in love.
 According to the triangular theory of love developed by psychologist Robert Sternberg, the three components of love are intimacy, passion, and commitment.”

 Professor Simms continued and as he spoke, I wrote notes.
 The class went by in a gif, and I was left with more questions than answers.
 The students that were probably way less enthusiastic and thankful the class was over filed out, mumbling.
 I was packing when Professor Simms called to me as he walked up to me, “Mackenzie, is everything alright?”
 He pulled on his jacket, “You’ve never come to class late before.”